- In this lesson you will learn the following concepts

 - Press the Enter or Space key.

-- Type the caption: "Display".
+- Enter the caption: "Display".
 The name of the Button control automatically becomes "BTN_Display".

 - We are going to display the text typed in a dialog box (a mini-window proposed by the system).
-To do so, we will use our first WLanguage function: Info.
+To do so, we will use a WLanguage function: Info.

 Main WLanguage conventions

-- The '//' characters are used to comment out code lines.
-These code lines are not interpreted.
+- The '//' characters are used to comment out lines of code.
+These lines of code are not interpreted.
 They provide better code readability.